shaileshgupta2k/TestcasesGenX/README.md

 # TestcasesGenX

-It is library to generate Directed and Undirected Graph Testcases of length upto 100000.
+It is library to generate Directed Weighted and Undirected unweighted Testcases of length upto 100000.

 Constraints:
 1. number(vertices) && number(edges) > 10